duckduckgo/Android/README.md

 # DuckDuckGo Android

+DuckDuckGo is first android search engine, which is safest built ever.

+It's provide all the missing feature of other search engines.
+1. It doesn't tracks you.
+2. Get unbiased results, outside the Filter Bubble
+3. It's search results aren’t loaded up with ads.

+Last but not least,'ITS TOO BIG AND TOO SAMPLE'.e., "BIGGYSIMPLE"

 Welcome to our android application.
 We are excited to engage the community in development, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## We are hiring!